dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-29-Fun-of-Dissecting-Paper.md

 ### Video & Slides

-Video [Introductory talk by Oriol Vinyals](https://www.facebook.com/nipsfoundation/videos/1552060484885185/) if in hurry jump yo last 30 minutes and [Slides](http://metalearning-symposium.ml/files/vinyals.pdf)
+Video [Introductory talk by Oriol Vinyals](https://www.facebook.com/nipsfoundation/videos/1552060484885185/) if in hurry jump to last 30 minutes and [Slides](http://metalearning-symposium.ml/files/vinyals.pdf)

 Video [On Learning How to Learn Learning Strategies](https://vimeo.com/250399374)